YuGuangWang/FGT/README.md

 ### Training and Evaluation

-To train and test the model **FGConv-Sum** in the paper, run the following command.
-We provide the codes for **FGConv-Sum** on one of the benchmarks (D&D) from Table 6.
+To train and test the model *FGConv-Sum* in the paper, run the following command.
+We provide the codes for *FGConv-Sum* on one of the benchmarks (**D&D**) from Table 6.
 The dataset will be downloaded and preprocessed before training.
 All the experiments were performed using [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) and run on the NVIDIA Tesla V100 GPU with 5,120 CUDA cores and 16GB HBM2 mounted on a high performance computing cluster.

-To re-produce the result of **FGConv-Sum** on graph classification benchmark D&D, we can run:
+To re-produce the result of *FGConv-Sum* on graph classification benchmark **D&D**, we can run:
 ```
 python fgconv_dd.py
 ```